decatile/simple-lang-rs/README.md

 ```
 > 10 / 0
-Division by zero in expression: '0'
+Division by expression that evaluates to zero: '0'

 > undefined_var
 Undefined variable: 'undefined_var'